Data Breaches and Cyber Liability

 A note about rooms

 Often hotel rooms book up fast and some folks find themselves on a waiting list for rooms.
 Usually we can accommodate everyone on the lists.
 So, if you find you have reserved more rooms than you will need, please do not cancel them.
-Contact Trish Patterson at email@example.com or 800-572-7359, extension 1208.
-Provide the name of the hotel, the type of room and the nights reserved.
+Contact Trish Patterson at firstname.lastname@example.org or 800-572-7359, extension 1208.
+Provide the names of each guest, the type of room, the nights reserved and the confirmation numbers.

 The Sevierville Golf Club